 - vdiff: Provides a visual interface for comparing two versions of a file that is similar to the Vim editor.

-- vim-tab-bar: Provides a tab-bar interface reminiscent of Vim, allowing for better management of multiple buffers and windows in Emacs.
+- vim-tab-bar: Provides a tab-bar interface reminiscent of Vim.

 Category: Terminal Emulators